XenitAB/xenitab.github.io/docs/xks/developer-guide/api-migrations.md

 ### Flux sourcecontroller v1beta1 to v1beta2

-The only thing that you need to change when moving source.toolkit.fluxcd.io from `source.toolkit.fluxcd.io/v1beta1`to `source.toolkit.fluxcd.io/v1beta2` is the API version.
+The only thing that you need to change when moving `source.toolkit.fluxcd.io` from `source.toolkit.fluxcd.io/v1beta1`to `source.toolkit.fluxcd.io/v1beta2` is the API version.

 In XKF we handle the upgrade of your default GitRepository, but if you have created some other source object you will need to update it on your own.

+Note that other Flux controllers (e.g. `kustomization.toolkit.fluxcd.io` and `notification.toolkit.fluxcd.io`) remain at `v1beta1`.